thedevs-network/kutt/docker-examples/README.md

 }
 ```

+No docker-relevant modifications are necessary for client/config.js.
+However, you will still need to configure this as part of the standard kutt setup.

 ### Neo4j in a container

 You can run neo4j in a container and link it to the kutt container in Docker.